-Schrödinger’s Fizz, a sweet, sour and fizzy champagne cocktail.
+Schrödinger's Fizz, a sweet, sour and fizzy champagne cocktail.
 A paradox.
 And thus the name was born.
 The perfect drink for your celebrations.
 I have served this at Christmas, birthdays and new year and it is always a hit!!!!
 It is just a little unusual!

 I am busy getting ready for New Year, so I thought I would just pop in now with a champagne cocktail and say Happy New Year; I hope you end the year with plenty of delicious food and loving friends and family.

 Everyone loves a bit of fizz at new year so I wanted to mix up a delicious champagne cocktail for you to bring in 2017, or for any reason you have to drink it.
 (Like there being a Y in the day???)

 2016 has been a rollercoaster year for me, but I am excited about the changes coming in 2017.
 I started a bit early with the new look blog, plenty of extra areas to add all my new ideas, grow my shop, add in some child friendly cooking, some home/kitchen inspiration and most importantly add more and more yummy recipes for eating delicious food at home.
 Next year there will be a big focus on entertaining and getting together with your friends and family.
 Planning menus and making staying in the new going out.

 There will be more of the food I love to cook when I have people over, food that tastes and looks amazing, but that isn't too stressful to make.
 Food that makes me happy (well all food does that 😉 ) but you get what I mean.
 And all my tips and tricks for getting the shopping done easily, the food prepared effortlessly and the party started with a cork popping 😉

 Have a great new year, enjoy a drink and see you on the other side.

 - sparkling wine/champagne (~120ml)

 - Garnish: 2 grapes per glass and a large spring of mint.